AUSTRALIAN CITIZENS VISITING DENMARK

 TRAVEL INFO AND ETIAS REQUIREMENTS

-An ETIAS authorization will be required for every Australian citizen for short-stay period in Denmark starting from 2021.
+An ETIAS authorisation will be required for every Australian citizen for short-stay period in Denmark starting from 2021.

 The Danish government, like all the countries joining the Schengen area, eliminated all border passport control.
 All the visitors entering Denmark from Germany, Sweden or other (Schengen Countries) are exempted from showing their passport to Danish authorities; in this case, a national identity card is the only document needed.
 Traveling with a passport is still mandatory in case of direct landing in one of Denmark's overseas territory (Greenland and Far Oer).
 All the travel documents must be valid for a minimum of 3 months beyond the period of intended stay.
 All the Passports (or equivalent travel documents) issued more than ten years before the date of travel, may not be accepted.